I Ho Chuan Requirements

 As a black belt promotion candidate, you should plan your training so that you are at your mental and physical peak for your fall grading day.

 A big part of a black belt’s worth is measured by her ability to impart her knowledge to others.
-SRKF’s annual forms seminar is an opportunity to demonstrate your teaching proficiency.
+SRKF’s Sil Lum Seminar Series is an opportunity to demonstrate your teaching proficiency.